 STYROFOAM COLLECTION (packaging blocks, sheets and coolers)

-Our most recent collection event was held on September 12, 2020.
-One hundred households brought Styrofoam and other items for us to divert from the landfill and reuse/recycle.
+Our last collection event was held on February 6, 2021.
+It was a big success: nearly 200 households brought Styrofoam and other items for us to divert from the landfill and reuse/recycle.

 In case you miss the event and have a large amount of Styrofoam, you might want to contact our drop-off partner Princeton Moulding (see below).
 If someone is already planning a trip to Somerville, or if neighbors would like to combine their loads, perhaps they would like to deliver their styrofoam on their own.

 Princeton Moulding Group, 76 Fourth Street, Somerville NJ, 08876 Google Map

 (908) 291-1180 Call first to make sure they are open (their hours can be sporadic)

 SEE YOU IN 2021 for our next collection events at the PENNINGTON FARMERS MARKET.

 The 2021 dates are: June 26, July 31, August 28, September 25, and October 30.